valfulton/Atlantic-ADSHADE-Peace/README.md

 This unlocks the next level of blockchain interoperability by giving ownership of diverse assets, cross-chain accounts, and data to every single NEAR account.

-# What can be built with Based Agents?
+# What can be built with Shade Agents?

 Pretty much anything...